aws/aws-cdk-rfcs/text/0249-v2-experiments.md

   assuming that experimental means "will break".
 - Cluttering the code base.
 Although most IDEs will mark deprecated properties with a ~~strikethrough~~, they will still be listed by autocomplete.
-- Naming is ugly.
+- Will force some pretty long and ugly names on our APIs.
 Many experimental APIs will result in a less aesthetic user code.
+- Graduating a module will require a lot of code changes from our users to remove the prefix/suffix.
 - A lot of deprecated code in aws-cdk-lib, possibly blowing up `aws-cdk-lib`.
   This might not be a real concern as we can reuse a lot the code between different version of an API.